adlnet/xAPI-Spec/xAPI.md

 * A Client making a DELETE request to either the Agent Profile API or Activity Profile API SHOULD* include the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header.

+* Clients SHOULD use the ETag value provided by the LRS rather than calculating it themselves.

 ##### LRS Requirements

 * An LRS responding to a GET request MUST add an ETag HTTP header to the response.
 (The reason for